 I have been working with mast-cell stabilizers now for nearly a decade.

-When I was diagnosed with histamine intolerance and mast cell activation syndrome, I could not tolerate any of the prescription mast-cell stabilizers.
+When I was diagnosed with histamine intolerance and mast cell activation, I could not tolerate any of the prescription mast-cell stabilizers.

 That led me to research the list of 21 anti-histamine foods that fight inflammation and stabilize mast cells nearly seven years ago.

-That list highlights butyrate as a proven mast-cell stabilizer.
+Many of that list contribute to butyrate production and highlight butyrate as a proven mast-cell stabilizer.

-Butyrate is a type of short-chain fatty acid (SCFA).
+Butyrate is a type of short-chain fatty acid (SCFA) or postbiotic.

 SCFAs are the building blocks of fats that our cells need for energy.
 Without sufficient SCFAs, our cells do not have the energy to function.

-Butyrate is produced mainly by our microbiome, where it provides the energy for the cells lining our intestine to function.
+Butyrate is produced mainly by our microbiome, where it provides the energy for the cells lining our intestines to function.

-Around 5 – 10% of butyrate enters the bloodstream, where it circulates not only to maintain energy homeostasis but also for our brain to function.
+Around 5 – 10% of butyrate enters the bloodstream, where it circulates throughout the body to maintain energy for vital functions.

 Butyrate is produced indirectly through: